 Nuclear medicine helps doctors to check how well different parts of your body are working.
-A small amount of a radioactive substance (tracer) is given, usually by injection into a vein.
+A small amount of a radioactive substance (tracer) is given, usually as a capsule to swallow.
 The tracer gives off gamma rays, so we can measure the distribution of that tracer in your body.
 This measurement is usually done using a gamma camera, although occasionally blood samples may be needed.